The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Experimentation

 \subsection{Inference Setup}

-We implemented a carefully controlled inference pipeline across different computing platforms based on model size and availability.
-For all small models ($\leq$ 7B parameters), we conducted inference on P100 and T4 GPUs via the Kaggle platform.
+We ran a controlled inference pipeline, adapting to model size and availability.
+Small models ($\leq$ 7B parameters) used P100 and T4 GPUs on Kaggle.

-For our selected VLMs, we prioritized using OpenRouter's API service whenever available, regardless of model size.
-This approach covered both large and mid-sized models with API endpoints.
-For mid-sized models without OpenRouter API availability, we utilized A1000 GPUs on the Runpod platform for efficient inference.
+For VLMs, we preferred OpenRouter's API when available, covering large and mid-sized models.
+For mid-sized ones without API, we turned to A1000 GPUs on Runpod for smooth runs.

-All models processed on Kaggle and Runpod were loaded directly from their official Hugging Face repositories to ensure we used canonical model versions.
-Throughout all inference methods, we set \texttt{do\_sample=False} to employ greedy decoding, making temperature, top-k, and top-p parameters irrelevant to our experimental design.
+Models on Kaggle and Runpod came straight from Hugging Face repositories to use official versions.
+Across all, we set \texttt{do\_sample=False} for greedy decoding, skipping temperature, top-k, and top-p.

-For each model response, we extracted the log-probabilities assigned to the answer option letters (e.g., A, B, C, D) by examining the token-level scores corresponding to the model's final output.
-Since all tasks were multiple-choice and responses were constrained to a single letter, we retrieved the log-probability of the token representing the predicted answer.
-These probability distributions formed the foundation for our uncertainty quantification through conformal prediction.
-We implemented conformal prediction with miscoverage rate $\alpha = 0.1$ (ensuring 90\% coverage probability) and allocated 50\% of each dataset for calibration and 50\% for testing.
+From each response, we pulled log-probabilities for answer letters (A, B, C, D) via token-level scores on the final output.
+With multiple-choice tasks limited to one letter, we grabbed the predicted answer's log-prob.
+These distributions drove our conformal prediction at $\alpha = 0.1$ (90\% coverage), splitting datasets 50/50 for calibration and testing.